bhuvneshsahu0709/Mockmate-AI-Mock-interview/README.md

 **Author:** Bhuvnesh Sahu

-MockMate is an AI-powered mock interview simulator built to help individuals prepare for real-world technical and HR interviews.
-Practice interviews in a conversational format using GPT-based AI.
+MockMate is an AI-powered mock interview simulator (powered by Gemini API) that helps you prepare for real-world technical and HR interviews.
+Practice in a conversational format, get AI-generated feedback, and receive a **performance rating out of 10** to track your growth.

 🔗 **Live Demo**: _Coming soon_